 To easily convert between roman and arabic numerals you can use the table above.
 The key is to handle one arabic digit at a time, and translate it to the right roman number, where zeroes become empty.
 Go ahead and use the converter and observe how the table shows the solution in realtime!

 Here is the current date and time written in roman numerals.
 Since the roman number system doesn't have a zero, the hour, minute, and second component of the timestamps sometimes become empty.

-The year 2020 began on a Wednesday and is a leap year.
-Here you can read more about what has happened in the year 2020.
+The year 2020 began on a Wednesday and was a leap year.
+Here you can read more about what happened in the year 2020.

 Below are the numbers MMXVII through MMXXIII, which are close to MMXX.
 The right column shows how each roman numeral adds up to the total.

 |2017||=||MMXVII||=||1000 + 1000 + 10 + 5 + 1 + 1|

 |2018||=||MMXVIII||=||1000 + 1000 + 10 + 5 + 1 + 1 + 1|

 |2019||=||MMXIX||=||1000 + 1000 + 10 + 10 − 1|

 |2021||=||MMXXI||=||1000 + 1000 + 10 + 10 + 1|

 |2022||=||MMXXII||=||1000 + 1000 + 10 + 10 + 1 + 1|